 Introduction

-Violent conflicts are one of most crucial phenomena for humans to overcome.
-As of 2018, violent conflicts caused 2 million deaths since the year 2000 (Sundberg and Melander 2013), were responsible for forcibly displacing over 70 million people from their homes (UNHCR 2019), , threatened food supplies in numerous countries (Verwimp and others 2012), and extracted a psychological toll on participants and victims (Schomerus and Rigterink 2018).
-Despite extensive research, violent conflict is still common and methods to prevent violent conflict between groups are elusive.
+With their human (life?), social and psychological costs, violent conflicts are one of the most crucial phenomena/pressing challenges humans must overcome.
+They caused 2 million deaths since the year 2000 (Sundberg and Melander 2013), displaced over 70 million people from their homes (UNHCR 2019), threatened food supplies in numerous countries (Verwimp and others 2012), and extracted a psychological toll on participants and victims (Schomerus and Rigterink 2018).
+Despite extensive research, methods to prevent violent conflict between groups remain elusive, and violence is as prevalent today as in… (It could be compelling to include something about how frequent/prevalent the use of violence is either at the start or the end of this paragraph, although the consequences rather than the frequency are the important part, e.g. even if there was only one conflict per year, one is too bad.)

-There exists two main perspectives about group conflict.
+Two main perspectives guide our/researchers understanding about group conflict.
 One perspective, coming from psychology, identifies group conflict as a problem of emotion and group identity.
 This perspective emphasizes things like perceived threat (Riek, Mania, and Gaertner 2006; Stephan and Mealy 2011), anger and aggression (Claassen 2016; DeWall, Anderson, and Bushman 2011; Halperin 2011; Schaller and Neuberg 2008), ethnic or religious hatred (Cikara et al. 2014; Petersen 2002; Staub 2001), perceptual biases (Duncan 1976; Hewstone 1990; Ward et al. 1997), and dehumanization (Haslam and Loughnan 2014; Kteily, Hodson, and Bruneau 2016) as the drivers of group violence.
 This perspective points to intergroup contact (Allport 1954; Paluck 2009; Scacco and Warren 2018), perspective-taking (Simonovits, Kezdi, and Kardos 2018; Todd and Galinsky 2014), and expert appeals (Chang and Peisakhin 2019) to reduce violent conflict.

 The second perspective, coming from rationalists in international relations (IR), identifies group conflict as a bargaining problem (Fearon 1994, 1995; Powell 2006).
-Two groups want some resource – land, power, etc – and must decide how to distribute that resource.
+Two groups want some resource – land, power, etc. – and must decide how to distribute it.
 Violent conflict occurs when one or both sides expect their utility from fighting to be higher than their utility from bargaining.
 This perspective emphasizes two factors: the bargaining range (i.e. the number of bargaining outcomes preferable to fighting) and trust that the other side will honor bargained agreements (Colgan and Weeks 2015; Kydd 2000; Lake 2003; Powell 2006; Reed et al. 2016).
 This perspective points to third party mediation (Doyle and Sambanis 2000; Fearon 1998; Kydd 2006) and costly signals of trustworthiness (Kydd 2000; Rohner, Thoenig, and Zilibotti 2013) to reduce violent conflict.

 The psychological perspective and the international relations perspective each make valuable contributions to the study of group conflict, but each is incomplete without the other.
 The IR perspective provides a model that elucidates the fundamental causes of group conflict: few agreements acceptable to both sides and low trust that the other side will honor those agreements.
 It is portable, parsimonious, and provides a basis to understand how other factors affect group conflict by influencing the bargaining range or the formation of intergroup trust.
 The IR perspective, however, does not always consider the myriad non-material factors that influence bargaining ranges or trust formation.